Bethel Series: The Place of an Altar

 Genesis 35:5 – “And they journeyed, and the terror of God was upon the cities that were round about them, and they did not pursue after the sons of Jacob.”

-Imagine this holiness band, walking out of Shechem, walking into the midst of the enemy, where the enemy could have utterly defeated them.
+Imagine this holiness band, walking out of Shechem, walking into the midst of the enemies camp, where the enemy could have utterly defeated them.
 They wouldn’t have a chance.
 But they were on their way to Bethel, and as they marched through the land, God marched ahead of them.
 Every time they walked past a city or village, God put a holy fear in that city, until the Bible says, terror struck them.
 Jacob and his sons walked right on by.
 They didn’t have a sword or spear; they didn’t have an army to protect them, they didn’t fight any battles, they didn’t depend on the arm of the flesh.
 God’s divine protection compassed them about (Psalms 32:10, Psalms 34:7, 1 Peter 1:5).

 We are on our way to Bethel and God is our God, and we commit our ways to Him.
 We’re not going to worry about it.
 We’re not going to be frustrated.
 We’re not going to be driven by fear.
 The God whom we serve is able to deliver us.
 They marched through the land of the enemy on their way to Bethel, and God protected every step they made, until they pitched their tents in Bethel.

 We are in this world but we’re not of it, and I don’t care what the world system has to say, or what their threats and accusations are.
-If we’ll start toward Bethel, the God that is among us will strike terror in the hearts of the enemy and let His people march through.
+If we’ll start toward Bethel, the God that is among us will strike terror in the hearts of the enemy and let His people march through unfettered.

 Isaiah 54:17 – “No weapon formed against us will prosper.”